Formal group law: Lubin–Tate formal group laws

 There is a similar construction with Zp replaced by any complete discrete valuation ring with finite residue class field.

 This construction was introduced by Lubin & Tate (1965), in a successful effort to isolate the local field part of the classical theory of complex multiplication of elliptic functions.
-It is also a major ingredient in some approaches to local class field theory.
+It is also a major ingredient in some approaches to local class field theory and an essential component in the construction of Morava E-theory in chromatic homotopy theory.